theironcook/Kojak/README.md

 ...
 ````

-The funcPerf() will report 3 different fields for each function
+The funcPerf() will report 3 main fields for each function
  * IsolatedTime
  * WholeTime
  * CallCount